6 Best DHT Blocker Foods For Hair Loss & Tips to Reduce It

 Potential DHT Blocker Foods

 The body uses an enzyme named 5-alpha reductase to convert testosterone into DHT.
 Hence, the best way to reduce one’s DHT levels is by consuming DHT-blocking foods that can prevent this conversion.
+Additionally, incorporating foods for hair growth can provide the nutrients necessary to strengthen your hair.
 We have listed the same below.
 While some of these natural remedies are known to block DHT and reduce the associated hair fall, some others warrant further research.

 1. Green Tea